claasd/caffoa.net/readme.md

 ## Created data objects from schemas

 If you specified the `model` part in the config file, the tool will generate a file for each schema defined in the components section of the openapi definition.
 The filename will be the schema name converted to UpperCamelCase with generated.cs added to the end (Example: `user`will create a class `User` defined in the file `User.generated.cs`).
-The file will contain a shared class, with all properties of the schema.
-You can implement a shared class in a different file to add logic to these objects.
+The file will contain a partial class, with all properties of the schema.
+You can implement a partial class in a different file to add logic to these objects.

 ### Restrictions
 * The schema must be defined in the components section.